-Stock futures trade mostly higher adding to gains
+Stock futures trade higher adding to gains

 Investors will get fresh reports on manufacturing and services

-U.S. equity futures are pointing to a mostly higher open when the Wall Street session begins on Wednesday.
+U.S. equity futures are pointing to a higher open when the Wall Street session begins on Wednesday.

 Continue Reading Below

-Dow futures are suggesting a rise of 0.3 percent, while Nasdaq futures are slightly lower.
+Dow futures are suggesting a rise of 0.5 percent.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE